 In Summary

-Unfortunately, many physicians do not properly evaluate for the treatable causes of Dementia in Diabetes.
+Unfortunately, many physicians do not properly evaluate for treatable causes of Dementia in Diabetes.
 They are in a hurry to label them as having Alzheimer’s Dementia.
 Nevertheless, you can prevent as well as treat Dementia by proper evaluation of the treatable causes of Dementia.
+Vitamins and herbs can be very useful in a person with dementia.

 References